rojaswestall/odphi-hypebot/README.md

 - Has a built in task manager that keeps track of tasks for each user
 - Allows group to save content as pins and then view pins at anytime

+Instructions on how to use the bot from the group message:

+Add new Knight to TaskBook: "New Knight - <knightname>" Remove a Knight from TaskBook: "Remove Knight - <knightname>" Add a task for a Knight: "Add Task - <knightname>: TASK" Remove a task for a Knight: "Remove Task - <knightname>: TASK#" See all tasks: "Show Tasks"
+See tasks for a bro: "Show Tasks - <knightname>"
+See stats: "Show Stats"
+See stats for a bro: "Show Stats - <knightname>"
+Instructions: "Instructions"

 - A groupme bot that uses node.js to interact with a groupme group message
 - Deployed with Heroku, running on one web dyno